jdposada/courses/content/course/intros/_index.md

 ### Ethical Code

-**Plagiarisim or any form of fraud will not be tolerated.**
+**Plagiarism or any form of fraud will not be tolerated.**

 Plagiarism will not be tolerated in this course.
-Without exception, if this situation arises, an investigation process involvbing the students implicated will start, and will act in accordance with the Student Regulations of the Universidad del Norte.
+Without exception, if this situation arises, an investigation process involving the students implicated will start, and will act in accordance with the Student Regulations of the Universidad del Norte.

 Plagiarism includes:
 - Using content without proper reference